pipelinelabo/datalaiq-wiki/tuning/tuning.md

 Example: `Prebuff-Tick-Interval=4`

 The Prebuff-Tick-Interval parameter specifies in seconds how often the prebuffer should engage an artificial eviction of entries located in the prebuffer.
 The prebuffer is always evicting values to persistent storage when there is active ingestion, but in very low-throughput systems this value can be used to ensure that entries are forcibly pushed to persistent storage.
-Gravwell will never allow data to be lost when it can help it; when gracefully shutting down indexers the prebuffer ensures all entries make it to the persistent storage.
+DatalaiQ will never allow data to be lost when it can help it; when gracefully shutting down indexers the prebuffer ensures all entries make it to the persistent storage.
 However, if you don’t have a lot of faith in the stability of your hosts you may want to set this interval closer to 2 to ensure that system failures, or angry admins, can’t pull the rug out from under the indexers.

 ##### Prebuff-Sort-On-Consume